spencerjolly/RPLB-acc/README.md

 Functions 'RPLB_acc_g0.py' and 'RPLB_acc_g0_2D.py' produce the same results as above for the case where the laser has frequency-varying beam parameters according to the "Porras factor" g_0.
 These functions can reproduce results from Ref.
 [3].

 The function 'RPLB_acc_SC_2D.py' produces the same results as above for the case where the laser has spatial chirp (SC) in the focus.
 Because of the breaking of cylindrical symmetry there is no 1D scenario in this case.
-An electron starting initially off-axis will still gain transverse momentum and move off-axis.
+An electron starting initially on-axis will still gain transverse momentum and move off-axis.

 The script (jupyter notebook) 'Function_test.ipynb' shows simple examples of how to call all of the functions.